 University of Alabama head baseball coach Brad Bohannon officially announced the addition of Jerry Zulli to the Crimson Tide coaching staff on Friday, June 9.
 Zulli, who spent the past year with Louisiana Tech, will serve as an assistant coach for the Tide.
 He is the first addition to Bohannon's staff and brings a wealth of coaching experience to UA.

-Zulli has spent 15 total seasons as an assistant coach, building a reputation as a tireless recruiter and one of the top hitting coaches in college baseball.
+Prior to coming to Alabama, Zulli spent 15 total seasons as an assistant coach, building a reputation as a tireless recruiter and one of the top hitting coaches in college baseball.
 Prior to his time in Ruston, Zulli was with the Missouri staff for the 2016 campaign and was at South Alabama for four seasons from 2011-15.
 He began his Division I coaching career at Memphis for seven years prior to USA, spanning 2004-10.
 Zulli got his start in collegiate coaching at Middle Georgia College from 2002-04.

 In his lone season at La Tech, his efforts helped the Bulldogs rank in the top three in nearly every offensive category in Conference USA.
 The offense recorded a .313 average with 203 RBI and 213 runs scored while slugging .475 and sporting a .413 on-base percentage – all totals that were second in the league.
 Zulli coached four hitters to all-conference honors, including a pair of first-teamers in 2017.
 Brent Diaz, who was one of the Bulldogs' first team all-conference selections, was also tabbed a Third Team All-American by Collegiate Baseball News while earning a spot as a semifinalist for the Johnny Bench Award.